 - Testing Domain: the domain name that is used to test Services.
 The suffix of the domain name is

 <cluster_id>.<region_id>.alicontainer.com.Note To rebind the domain name, click Rebind Domain Name.

-- API Server Public Endpoint: the IP address and port that the Kubernetes API server uses to provide services over the Internet.
-It allows you to manage the cluster by using kubectl or other tools on the client.
+- API Server Public Endpoint: the IP address and port that the API server uses to provide services over the Internet.
+It allows you to manage the cluster by using kubectl or other tools on your terminal device.

-- You can use kubectl to connect to the cluster and run the
+- You can Use kubectl to connect to an ACK cluster and run the